 Resource acquisition: Having more resources allows the agent to more efficiently maximize its final goals.
 In the case of addicts, access to money for drugs is a common motivation for property crimes and other activities including drug sales, and prostitution as well as legitimate income and the avoidance of expenditures.

 Technological perfection: Seeking more efficient ways of transforming some given set of inputs into valued outputs.
 This can be seen for heroin addicts, who often transition from snorting or smoking heroin to injecting it intravenously to increase the intensity of the high.

 Goal-content integrity: Preventing alterations of the final goals.
 Even though this is (probably) not executed intentionally by the individual addict, the formation of and the involvement in drug culture constantly reinforces the addict’s relationship with the drug.
 As drug cultures explicitly distance themselves from the rest of society, they make it more difficult for the addict to stop using.
 In fact, a central step in drug recovery programs is to replace the drug culture with a culture of recovery such as alcoholics anonymous.

 Interestingly, not all instrumental values proposed by Bostrom are pursued by addicts:

 Self-preservation: Trying to be around in the future, to help the agent achieve its present future-oriented goal.
 As mentioned above, mental and physical health tends to deteriorate rapidly once substance abuse escalates.
 In addition, suicide attempts are very common among addicts.
 This accentuates myopic tendencies that are common among drug users.

 Cognitive enhancement: Improving rationality and intelligence.
-While there is some work on how addicts act rational given their circumstances, they do not actively search out cognitive enhancement8.
+While there is some work on how addicts act rational given their circumstances, they do not actively search out cognitive enhancement.
 This is presumably because cognitive enhancement is not easily achievable compared to other instrumental values.